What is bitcoin? A guide to investing, mining and risks

 Concentration risk

 Many cryptocurrencies including bitcoin have concentrated ownership.
-If one or more of the addresses that hold the majority of total bitcoins was forced to sell, or had their assets stolen and sold, the price could be impacted.
+If one or more of the addresses that hold the majority of total bitcoins sold or had their assets stolen, the price could be impacted.

-Since Bitcoin is not issued or controlled by a particular person or group, there may not be any recourse if it’s lost or stolen.
+Bitcoin transactions are designed to be irreversible.
+Since Bitcoin is not issued or controlled by a particular person or group, and there is no central governance, there may not be any recourse if it’s lost or stolen.

 Association with illegal activities

-New technologies like cryptocurrency are often used to perpetrate fraudulent investment schemes.
+New technologies like cryptocurrency are often used to perpetuate fraudulent investment schemes.
+Some countries use cryptocurrency to avoid sanctions (i.e. paying for imports).2

 Unforeseen risk